 The capital Thimphu is a two hour drive away and is noticeably small compared to other capital cities.
 However it more than makes up for its small size with its majestic bearing.
 It lies in a wooded valley, sprawling up a hillside on the west bank of the Thimphu River.
 It is a most restful city to spend some time in.
 One will come across storefronts along the streets displaying a rich tapestry of Bhutanese handicrafts and textiles.
 It is also said to be the only capital city in the world that does not have any traffic lights!

-Into the heart of Bhutan
+Into the Heart of Bhutan Travel

 From Thimphu, the three-hour drive to Punakha and Wangdue crosses the Dochula Pass (3150 m), offering a great view of the Eastern Himalayan Mountains.
 Wangdue Phodrang Dzong is perched on a spur at the confluence of two rivers, Phochu’ (male river) and ‘Mochu’ (female river).
 It commands an impressive view over both the north-south and east-west roads.
 The main road climbs the length of the spur and on the left, across the river, comes the first glimpse of the picturesque village of Rinchengang whose inhabitants are celebrated stonemasons.
 Punakha Dzong is the winter residence of Bhutan’s spiritual leader, the Head Abbot, and the Central Monastic Body.